-For Q2 2020, cash flows from financing activities was an outflow of \$100.8 million compared to \$53.5 million in Q2 2019.
-This yearover-year change is primarily due to the cash used to repay outstanding borrowings on the Senior Facility in the quarter.
+For Q3 2020, cash flows from financing activities was an outflow of \$9.2 million compared to \$30.3 million in Q3 2019.
+This year over year change is primarily due to the decrease in cash used to repay outstanding borrowings on the Senior Facility in the quarter, as the Senior Facility was undrawn during Q3 2020, along with the suspension of the Company's dividend program.